BirSekViski/BirSekViski/README.md

-# Hello, I'm [Yiğit Şahin]! 👋
+# Hello, I'm Yiğit Şahin!
+Glad to see you here 👋

 ## About Me
 - 🎓 I'm a Computer Engineering graduate, about to graduate.
 - 💼 Currently looking for a job.
-- 🌱 Currently learning: Unity, Python, C#, Java, HTML, CSS, JavaScript, MATLAB.
+- 🌱 Always try to learn new things.
 - 🎮 Focused on game development and multiplayer systems.
+- 📩 You can always contact me via links below.

 ## Technologies and Tools
 ![Unity](https://img.shields.io/badge/-Unity-333333?style=flat&logo=unity)